-The seal plate wear ring is held in place with an M5 \times 10mm setscrew (53).
-With the wear ring installed in the seal plate, drill a 4 mm diameter by 12mm deep hole between the O.D. of the wear ring and the I.D. of the seal plate.
-Tap the hole with an M5 tap, and secure the wear ring by installing the set screw (53).
+The wear rings are held in place with M5 x 10mm setscrews (53).
+With the wear rings installed in the pump casing and seal plate, drill a 4 mm diameter by 12mm deep hole between the O.D. of the wear ring and the I.D. of the pump casing and seal plate.
+Tap the hole with an M5 tap, and secure the wear rings by installing the set screws (53).

-3/16-24 x 3/8 SAE setscrews may be substituted for the M6 x 6mm metric setscrews.
+$3/16-24 \times 3/8$ SAE setscrews may be substituted for the M6 x 6mm metric setscrews.
 Drill and tap the holes accordingly if using SAE setscrews.